chavo1/elastic/elastic-nginx/README.md

 ## When Vagrant provision the VMs

-- To access a Kibana UI open the browser and login in Kibana http://192.168.56.57
+- To access a Kibana UI open a Web browser of your choice and login in Kibana http://192.168.56.57

 ## Now we need logs to be generated